godinezjes/godinezjes.github.io/_pages/cv.md

     * ArcGIS
     * R Studio
     * QGIS
-* Ability to communicate with and teach a wide range of literacy and skill levels
+* Ability to communicate with and teach a wide range of literacy and technical skill levels

 Additional Experience